lyandy/AndyEqualizer/README.md

 Via the sample, you can change you audio equalizer easily.
 Just clone it , and run.

+__Use in pod:__  pod 'AndyEqualizer'

 ---

 _*Causion:*_

 Now, there is a big memory management problem in the sample.

 Since I am poor in OpenAL, if you are an experter in audio programming, please help me.